datsme01/rainbow-bridge-rebase-token-connector/README.md

     /// Setup the Token contract with given factory/controller. pub fn new(controller: AccountId) -> Self;

     /// Mint tokens to given user.
-Only can be called by the controller. pub fn mint(&mut self, account_id: AccountId, amount: Balance);
+Only called by the controller. pub fn mint(&mut self, account_id: AccountId, amount: Balance);

+    /// Rebase token on NEAR.
+Only called by the controller. pub fn rebase(&mut self, ...);

     /// Withdraw tokens from this contract.
     /// Burns sender's tokens and calls controller to create event for relaying.